Here's everything you need to know about debt consolidation plans in Singapore and how they can help you pay off multiple unsecured debts.

-It’s tough keeping up with overdue payments on a single credit card, but it gets even worse when you’ve fallen deeply in debt with several creditors.
+It’s tough keeping up with overdue payments on a single credit card, but it gets even worse when you’ve fallen deeply into debt with several creditors.
 There are too many due dates and payments to keep track of, and the steady stream of reminders about your outstanding balance only adds more stress.
 The more you fall behind, the larger your debt becomes.

 What is a Debt Consolidation Plan?

-Just as its name suggests, the DCP allows you to combine all existing credit card debts and personal loans into a single loan with a lower interest rate.
+A Debt Consolidation Plan (DCP) is a debt management tool that allows you to combine all existing credit card debts and personal loans into a single loan with a lower interest rate.
 The loan is then repaid in automatic monthly payments, much like a personal instalment loan, for a period of up to 10 years.

-How Does a Debt Consolidation Plan Work?
+How does a Debt Consolidation Plan work?

 |Credit Card 1||S$15,000||26% p.a.||S$450|

 |Credit Card 2||S$10,500||25% p.a.||S$315|

 |Credit Card 3||S$8,000||25.95% p.a.||S$240|

 |Personal Instalment Loan (24 months)||S$6,500||11.32% p.a.||S$270|